containerbuildsystem/osbs-docs/docs/users.rst

 ----------

-OSBS's atomic-reactor pushes the new container image to the container registry (or Pulp, if Pulp integration is enabled) and updates various tag references in the registry.
+OSBS's atomic-reactor pushes the new container image to the container registry and updates various tag references in the registry.
 In addition, when multi-platform builds are enabled, atomic-reactor groups each set of images into a manifest list and tags that manifest list.